sickozell/SickoCV/README.md

 - Polyphonic OUTs.
 When this option is enabled the outputs reflect input polyphony.
 Otherwise polyphonic inputs are mixed in one monophonic out.

-## sickoLooper5
+## sickoLooper3 / sickoLooper5
-### 5 track looper with builtin clock generator, click and meter.
+### 3/5 track looper with builtin clock generator, click and meter.
 #### - DESCRIPTION
-'sickoLooper5' is inspired by hardware looper devices with most of their features implemented.
+sickoLooper is inspired by hardware looper devices with most of their features implemented.

 ![sickolooper5](https://github.com/sickozell/SickoCV/assets/80784296/cf0f1306-6a11-45cf-aad5-f94fa11ca210)